amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 This is how autonomy scales: serve one customer to near-perfect autonomy, then modularize what made it possible.
 Take a few design partners and automate everything—not 80%, everything automatable.
 Learn their specific chaos completely.
 Then extract the patterns, build the modules, and only then expand to customer two.

-The operational discipline is simple to say and hard to live.
-Baseline the work: touches per transaction, exception taxonomy, cycle time, SLA penalties, unit cost per closed case.
-Ship two or three flagship workflows.
-Publish reliability SLOs and error budgets.
-Do not expand until end-to-end success holds above 94% for sixty days with human intervention stable around 6%.
-Treat recurring exceptions as a product backlog: every week, retire the top two by converting them into tools, evals, or safety rails.
-Expand only when your primitives are demonstrably reusable.
-Reliability gates growth; never scale chaos.
+The discipline is brutal but simple.
+Measure everything: how many times humans touch each order, what breaks, how long things take.
+Start with just two or three workflows.
+Don't add more until those work 94% of the time for two months straight.
+Every week, take the top two things that keep breaking and fix them permanently.
+Only grow when your tools work for multiple customers without changes.
+Never scale chaos.

 This method can collapse per-customer configuration from ~2,000 lines to ~50.
 It's also the only path that preserves trust with customers and regulators.
 It looks slower.
 It is faster.